Published: Aug 2, 2018Time to read: 6mins Category: Recruitment

 4 Tips to Improve Candidate Experience for High-Volume Recruiting

 Volume recruiting is often a major pain point.
 High-volume positions tend to be at risk for frequent employee turnover.
 By rushing to fill vacancies, recruiters may be creating more work for themselves as those employees leave.
-By following these four tips, your company can break the cycle of a reactive recruiting process and solve the challenge of high-volume recruiting for good.
+By following these tips, your company can break the cycle of a reactive recruiting process and solve the challenge of high-volume recruiting for good.

 For recruiters and hiring managers, it’s often a major pain point.
-They’re like Bill Murray in Groundhog Day—stuck reliving the same day until some decision or action triggers a plot shift.
+They’re like Bill Murray in the movie Groundhog Day—stuck reliving the same day until some decision or action triggers a plot shift.
 And their plot?
 High-volume recruiting.

 Nearly 75% of companies admit they recruit the wrong people each year, and almost a third of those aren’t aware of how costly that mistake can be.
 Given that the average cost-per-hire is upwards of $4,000—and adding in costs associated with lost productivity, performance, and team morale—in high-volume recruiting that amount adds up fast.